 - Community service opportunities built into project-based curriculum,

 - Participation in school leadership committees and decision making bodies

 - Explicit instruction in teamwork, presentation and other skills essential for success in the work world

 - Recruitment and orientation of new students to the pathway

 - Organization of community-building programs and exhibitions that invite families to share in the learning going on in pathway classrooms

 Each of these activities strengthens the pathway’s success with all students.
 Faculty from the pathway teacher team who take responsibility for helping to build student leadership should be recognized and compensated for this essential work.

 Parents: Parent involvement increases student success.
-Recent research has identified five key parental involvement strategies that significantly improve student success in middle and high school, which pathways are well designed to support:
+Five key parental involvement strategies that significantly improve student success in middle and high school, which pathways are well designed to support:

 - Proactive/preventative communication with teachers,